UT supports advanced transportation technologies by offering 23 electric vehicle charger stations at three locations around campus including:

 The EV Charger parking areas fall under standard UT Parking Regulations and Policies, which require a UT parking permit to park on campus.

-Vehicles parked in an EV Charger space must display a UT parking permit and parking will be limited to four hours.
+- Parking at a recharging station will be limited to four (4) hours.
 This time limit assists in creating turnover for the spaces in order to maximize their availability and use by EV vehicle owners.

 - Parking for vehicles that cannot be properly coupled to the EV charger plug and charged is strictly prohibited (e.g., gas powered vehicles, standard hybrid vehicles such as the Prius, electric GEM vehicles, etc.).

 - Users of EV chargers shall follow all instructions to ensure the safe and proper use of chargers, including proper storage of the charging cord and plug after use.